loomio/loomio_help/content/legal/gdpr.md

 We enter into GDPR-compliant data processing agreements with each party.
 [Data subprocessors used by Loomio](../third_parties)

-## What rights to EU based Loomio users have under the GDPR?
+## What rights to EU-based Loomio users have under the GDPR?

-Under the GDPR, EU based Loomio users have:
+Under the GDPR, EU-based Loomio users have:

 - The right to be [informed](../privacy).
 - The right to [access and correct your data](../user_manual/users/user_profile/).